mariovalney/woo-checkout-braspag/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.3.0 =

-Added methods to work with ExtraDataCollection on Payment info.
+Update to the new version!